 The Notification Pulse

-Draw attention to an icon (like a bell or an inbox) using animate-pulse or animate-bounce.
+You can draw immediate user attention to an icon (like a notification bell or an inbox) using animate-pulse or animate-bounce.

 <div class="relative">